LatinoF/LTFSpoolManager/Nextcloud-WebDAV-Integration.md

 The **WebAppPassword** app (by digital blueprint, official Nextcloud App Store) solves this with two mechanisms:

 1. **CORS headers** for the WebDAV/CalDAV endpoints (and optional OCS Share + Preview APIs), emitted for a configurable allowlist of origins — including the preflight `OPTIONS` handling browsers require.
-2. **Temporary app passwords** issued to the browser, so the page can authenticate as a logged-in Nextcloud user without ever handling the account password.
+2. **App passwords** issued to the browser, so the page can authenticate as a logged-in Nextcloud user without ever handling the account password — either a temporary token from the login flow (24 h default) or a permanent app password minted with `occ user:add-app-password`.

 Everything stays client-side: the Nextcloud credentials never leave the browser profile, and no server configuration beyond installing the app and listing allowed origins is required.